caplogic/Mappedbus/README.md

 ### Getting Started

-Download "mappedbus.jar" from the release tab above (or clone the project and build it from source by running "ant") and try out any of the sample applications described below.
+Download mappedbus.jar from the release tab (or clone the project and build it from source by running "ant") and try out any of the sample applications described below.

 ### Usage